extole/checkout/README.md

     # Otherwise, uses the default branch.
     ref: ''

+    # The branch, tag or SHA to try to checkout if exists
+    target-ref: ''

     # Personal access token (PAT) used to fetch the repository.
 The PAT is configured
     # with the local git config, which enables your scripts to run authenticated git
     # commands.
 The post-job step removes the PAT.